Deep Learning#

 rlt::zero_gradient(device, layer_2);

-Note that by using the rl_tools::nn::layer_capability::Gradient capability, the rl_tools::nn::layers::dense::Layer datastructure contains the necessary buffers (e.g. for itermediate activations) to support the backpropagation algorithm.
+Note that by using the rl_tools::nn::capability::Gradient capability, the rl_tools::nn::layers::dense::Layer datastructure contains the necessary buffers (e.g. for itermediate activations) to support the backpropagation algorithm.
 Additionally, similar to PyTorch we are setting the gradient to zero because it is accumulated with subsequent backward passes.

 Now we can backpropagate the derivative of the loss wrt. the output to calculate the derivative of the loss wrt. the input.
 Hence the derivative of the loss wrt. the output: d_output is actually an input to the rl_tools::backward operator.
 The operator also accumulates the derivative of the loss wrt. the weights and biases in the layer.
 We first allocate containers for d_input and d_output and randomly set d_output (a hypothetical gradient of the input of some upstream layers)